Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Introduction

 Koopman operator-based identification techniques mainly use a large batch of data samples as full training data set to learn offline the Koopman model.
-On one hand, since the size of the required batch of data set is generally huge for high-dimensional Koopman-based representations, training on the full data at once can incur a high cost of computing resources.
-Moreover, most practical control system design approaches cannot commit to making decisions only after collecting a rich dataset and learning an accurate model and must learn a model on the fly using only available data samples and as they become incrementally available over time.
+On the one hand, since the size of the required batch of data set is generally huge for high-dimensional Koopman-based representations, training on the full data at once can incur a high cost of computing resources.
+Moreover, a majority of practical control systems are not able to wait until gathering a large and rich dataset and learning the accurate model to make decisions, and they need to make decisions by learning the model on the fly by using only available data samples which incrementally become available over time \citep{ayoobi2021argumentation}.
 On the other hand, even though online or incremental learning allows fast and computationally cheap (at least sub-linear time and space complexity) learning algorithms, it can only provide generalization guarantees (i.e., learning the exact system parameters) if a persistency of excitation condition on the richness of data is satisfied, which is hard to guarantee when samples are collected incrementally over time.

 Another factor that has a huge impact on the performance of the Koopman-based identification, besides its learning rule, is the selection of observable functions.
-EDMD can embody Koopman observables (i.e., eigenfunctions) that are nonlinear functions of the state (Generally sets of radial basis functions \cite{williams2016extending,korda2018linear} and polynomials \cite{williams2015data,proctor2018generalizing}).
-Even though a large size of observables might lead to better accuracy, it is desired to learn reduced-order Koopman-based models that are amenable to control-system approaches \cite{ williams2015data, kutz2016koopman}.
+EDMD can embody Koopman observables (i.e., eigenfunctions) that are nonlinear functions of the state (Generally sets of radial basis functions \citep{williams2016extending,korda2018linear} and polynomials \citep{williams2015data,proctor2018generalizing}).
+Even though a large size of observables might lead to better accuracy, it is desired to learn reduced-order Koopman-based models that are amenable to control-system approaches \citep{ williams2015data, kutz2016koopman}.
 Moreover, some eigenfunctions can be distorted when projected into a finite-dimensional measurement subspace, causing undesirable performance degradation in the learning process.
-Instead of choosing a dictionary of observable functions a priori, another approach is to utilize neural networks to learn the observable functions from the data \cite{ yeung2019learning,li2017extended}.
+Instead of choosing a dictionary of observable functions a priori, another approach is to use neural networks to learn the observable functions from the data \citep{ yeung2019learning,li2017extended}.
 These methods, however, typically separate learning the Koopman observables and its model parameters and are based on the availability of a huge batch of i.i.d samples.